13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Nike Motiva key features

 The design includes a cushioned foam collar around the ankle and deliberately widened areas in the forefoot, arch, and toe box to accommodate different foot shapes.
-This broader construction resulted from Nike’s research with over 1,000 participants who reported discomfort from narrow shoe designs.
+This broader construction came from Nike's research with over 1,000 participants who reported discomfort from narrow shoe designs.

 Nike Motiva pros and cons